 It is written in free verse, meaning that there is no specific pattern of rhyme or meter to the lines.
 In total, there are 76 lines contained within a single stanza.
 They are all similar length, fairly short, and sometimes stray into the realm trimeter.
-This means that a number of them, although no where close to all of them, contain three sets of two beats.
+This means that a number of them, although nowhere close to all of them, contain three sets of two beats.
 Again, there is no single pattern of rhythm to the text.

-When scanning the poem, a reader will immediately notice the dashes.
+When scanning the poem, the reader will immediately notice the dashes.
 Bishop chose to incorporate this form of punctuation into the poem in order to make the reader pause, and consider what her speaker just said.
 Often, the dashes are also used to represent the speaker’s own uncertainty.
 She pauses to think about her own words before continuing.

 While there is not a rhyme scheme, there are also a few moments of complete or perfect rhyme.
-For an example, a reader can look to lines one and six with the words “caught“ and “fought”.
+For example, a reader can look to lines one and six with the words “caught“ and “fought”.
 The word “thought” also connects to the word “fight” directly above it in line number five, as well as to “out” in line three.
 These relate to one another due to consonance, or the use of similar consonant sounds.

-Repetition appears throughout the text, and in different forms.
+Repetition appears throughout the text and in different forms.
 There are examples of it lines seventy and seventy-one with the use and reuse of the word “rusted”.
 Another moment is in line sixty-five with the repetition of the word “stared”.

 Alliteration occurs when words are used in succession, or at least appear close together, and begin with the same letter.
 This is one of the most common techniques used by poets and appears a number of times in ‘The Fish.’
 For example, in line thirty-eight she uses the phrase “tarnished tinfoil.”